FinweLtd/app-converge-wall-controller/README.md

 4. Find the name of the Arduino serial port.
 - On Windows, typically COM5 or similar.
-- On Linux, typically /dev/tty/USB0 or similar.
+- On Linux, typically /dev/tty/USB0 or /dev/ttyACM0 or similar.
 - On Mac, typically /dev/tty.usbmodem2101 or similar.

 > You can also find that from Arduino IDE.